venturafonso/StackOverflow-Demo/readme.md

 - Tapping on a user expands the cell to show follow and block options
 - Following or blocking a user updates the cell immediately.

-Some more details:

-- Built with Xcode 11.3 & Swift 5.1.3, using no external dependencies.
-- The API request will not be repeated if it succeeds on app launch, In order to see the error view, launch the app without internet.
-- Tested on iPhone/Portrait only.
-- Blocking a user also unfollows.

 ### Structure
 • Organized by feature or "flow" in Scenes folder.
 Each Scene should have at least one view and one viewModel.
 Ideally a coordinator too.
 • Models and Services in their separate folder as they can be used with more than one Scene.